wellenc-lex/scaner/README.md

 Done.

-Site will be avaliable at http://localhost
+Site will be avaliable at http://localhost default credentials are admin@admin.com:admin

-Default credentials are admin@admin.com:admin Phpmyadmin located at: http://localhost:8080
+Phpmyadmin located at: http://localhost:8080